huggingface/transformers/awesome-transformers.md

 ## [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax)

 [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) is a haiku library using the xmap/pjit operators in JAX for model parallelism of transformers.
 This library is designed for scalability up to approximately 40B parameters on TPUv3s.
+It was the library used to train the GPT-J model.

-Keywords: Haiku, Model parallelism, 40B parameters, TPU, TPUv3
+Keywords: Haiku, Model parallelism, LLM, TPU

 ## [deepchem](https://github.com/deepchem/deepchem)